pseudogarden/ariel/README.md

 ## Queries
 The client side should be able to
+- user signup/login
 - get books by title / author / price
-- add book to shelf
+- add book to user shelf
-- edit book in shelf
+- edit book in user shelf
-- remove a book from shelf
+- remove a book from user shelf
-- remove all books by an author from a shelf
+- remove all books by an author from user shelf
-- get all book authors from a shelf
+- get all book authors from user shelf